vishwa21pratap/vishwa21pratap/README.md

 👋 Hi Everyone!
-I'm Rahul Kumar Pal, currently a postgraduate student at Graphic Era Deemed University, Dehradun.
+I'm Vishwa Pratap Singh, currently a postgraduate student at Graphic Era Deemed University, Dehradun.
   I am Passionate about expanding my knowledge and skills, I'm eager to explore new avenues and learn new things.
-  I'm deeply engaged in discovering the latest advancements in technology and actively seeking opportunities to contribute to innovative projects.
   Additionally, I'm excited about connecting with diverse communities where I can collaborate, share ideas, and grow both personally and professionally.
   If you're part of a vibrant community or have suggestions on where I can explore further, I'd love to hear from you!
   Let's embark on this journey of continuous learning and discovery together. 🌱💻👀